Mikyy77/OnlineAuction/documentation/_main.md

     -   [Use Case](#use-case)
     -   [Class diagram](#class-diagram)

 <!-- /code_chunk_output -->

 ## Use Case {#use-case}

 ## Class diagram {#class-diagram}

 Showcase of all classes in the project and the links between them.

 ![alt text](diagrams/classDiagram.png)

 ## Field diagram

 Showcase of all fields in the project and the links between them.

 ![alt text](diagrams/fieldDiagram.png)

 ## Method diagram

 Showcase of all methods in the project and the links between them.

 ![alt text](diagrams/methodDiagram.png)

 <!--chapter:end:001_uml_diagrams.Rmd-->

 # Description of production versions

-Project contains the following fully functional versions:

-Example:

--   [v1.0.2](jar/v1.0.0.2.jar) - write location of the compiled program - JAR file
--   [v1.0.1](jar/v1.0.0.2.jar) - write location of the compiled program - JAR file
--   [v1.0.0](jar/v1.0.0.2.jar) - write location of the compiled program - JAR file

-## Change log

-- Note: adjustments and changes to the project should be noted here.
-You can log risks and issues here as well.
-Also, write here if a certain version has certain shortcomings.

 ## Version changes